Tata Motors: Tata 407

 The Tata 407 is a light commercial vehicle (LCV) that has sold over 500,000 units since its launch in 1986.
 In India, this vehicle dominates market share of the LCV category, accounting for close to 75% of LCV sales.
 The 407 model range includes trucks, tippers, pick-ups and vehicles for agri/food products, construction, light mining and services.

 Tata Harrier

 Tata Harrier is a 5-seater SUV that rivals the MG Hector and Jeep Compass.
-This car uses the engine from Fiat which is a 2.0 L-4 cylinder turbocharged diesel motor and transmission from Hyundai which is a 6-speed, available in both manual and automatic.
+This car uses a 2.0L 4-cylinder turbocharged diesel engine from Fiat and a 6-speed transmission from Hyundai, available in both manual and automatic.
 Tata Harrier is derived from the H5X Concept displayed at the 2018 Auto Expo.
 It was launched on 23 January 2019.

 The car is a C-segment crossover SUV based on the OmegaArc platform, an essentially re-engineered version of the Jaguar Land Rover D8 platform.
-A petrol variant of the Harrier is confirmed to launch in 2022-23.
+A petrol variant of the Harrier is confirmed to launch in 2022–23.

 Tata Harrier is also available in Nepal with the name H5.